While in grade school, Uchida Sensei heard of

 education.
 There, he joined the Norwalk Kendo Dojo in Norwalk, California, where he studied

-for three years under the guidance of Hara Akio, another of Nakamura Tokichi's students, and
+for three years under the guidance of Hara Akio Sensei, Mr. Yamamoto's senior - another of

 In 1979, Uchida Sensei traveled to Japan with the United States Kendo Team for the 4th World